JeremiahKaren/35percent.github.io/canada-water.md

 [Land Registry docs for 2003 sale](/img/LRSitesCandE.pdf)

-Sites C&E are the footprint of the former Decathlon sports superstore and garden centre behind it.
+Sites C&E are the footprint of the former Decathlon sports superstore and garden centre behind it, which has now been rebranded as 'The Water Yards'.
 The site was purchased with extant planning permission by Shard developer Sellar in 2010 for £16m.

 The [extant permission](http://planbuild.southwark.gov.uk/documents/?casereference=09/AP/1783&system=DC) was for 430 homes of which 74 would be social rented.
 Southwark council had stood firm on this original application by [insisting](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!CFyLnDePeJAeI7ElqRPpKA%3d%3d!%7d%7d%7d) that the site could support 28% affordable housing at the policy compliant tenure mix (shared ownership/social rented).